WHAT ARE DRONES?

 WHY ARE THEY SO PROBLEMATIC?

-To date, the United States has used drones to execute without trial some 4,700 people in Pakistan, Yemen and Somalia – all countries against whom it has not declared war.
+To date, the United States has used drones to execute without trial thousands of people in Pakistan, Yemen and Somalia – all countries against whom it has not declared war.
 The US’s drones programme is a covert war being carried out by the CIA.
 For communities living under drones, life is filled with constant terror.
 Nobody knows who the next target might be.
 Armed drones can hand down a death sentence simply because a person exhibited suspicious behaviour.
 Yet what that behaviour is, the United States refuses to say.
 Other times, the death sentence comes simply because the person fell within the target demographic: all males aged 18 to 65.
 According to the United States, these men are not deemed civilians unless they can prove their innocence – posthumously.
 The drones, sometimes as many as five or six at a time, constantly circle overhead, terrorising civilian populations, nearly half of whom are children.
 A recent study carried out in Yemen by clinical and forensic psychologist, Dr Peter Schaapveld, reported severe post-traumatic stress disorder in children living in areas targeted for drone strikes.

 WHY SHOULD YOU CARE?

 The US has used drones to execute without trial some 4,700 people – that we know of.
 The ramifications of the escalating drone age are terrifying for us all – especially, of course, for those communities in Pakistan, Yemen, and Somalia who are terrorised daily by the presence of drones.
 The UK government and UK companies are actively complicit in this covert war – through intelligence sharing, the activities of US bases on British soil, and shared assets- without any transparency or accountability to you, the British public.Through investigation, litigation and education, Reprieve is working to bring about transparency and accountability on behalf of those affected by drone strikes.